 Solid Strip Timber Flooring

-American Oak is dense and durable and is also very resistant to insect and fungal infection due to its high level of tannic acid.
+American Oak Floorboards are dense and durable and are also very resistant to insect and fungal infection due to its high level of tannic acid.
 Furthermore, it has high water resistance.

 - Janka Rating

 Hardness rating: The hardness rating of a timber species is measured by the Janka Test.
 This is a standard test which measures the penetration into the timber of a common load and projectile.
 The results relate to a hardness capacity of the material and are expressed in kN.
 This information is useful where the timber may be subject to potential damage from impacts e.g. a dance floor.
 There are 2 sets of published figures; one for 'Green' or freshly felled timber and one for seasoned timber - i.e. timber with a moisture content of 12%.

 Soft - less than 5.5

 Flooring is graded during manufacturing to Australian Standards resulting in Select, Standard, Feature and Prestige and Rustic grade.
 Grading is simply a sorting process based on a set of rules that permits specific features up to a certain size and number.
 This species may or may not carry all of these grades, contact our office for accurate gradings.